Portinatx

-Besides, if you live in Portinatx you will have everything you need.
-In this town there is a tobacco's shop, many restaurants and supermarkets.
-You will always have something to do and if you ever get tired of society just go for a walk around the beach and all your problems will vanish.
-In summer time people go there to relax and enjoy the sea and the views, it is true that Portinatx is expensive during the summer season.

 Landmarks include the Punta Moscarter Lighthouse that is 1 hour walking from Portinatx center and 20/30 minutes by car.
 Like most of Ibiza, the surrounding countryside is heavily forested, as opposed to the more bare neighboring islands of Mallorca and Menorca.
 The town is shadowed over by sa Descoberta, a large wooded hill rising up to roughly 250 metres above sea level.

 Portinatx is family oriented rather than a party place, with warm seas off of its small beaches that remain shallow for some distance, and with a few shops, rare bars and small number of places to eat of various national cuisines and price brackets.
 It has three cash points.

 It is claimed by the Ibithencans (natives of Ibiza) that Portia was used in several outdoor scenes during the filming of South Pacific.